peteroupc/html3dutil/doc/MathUtil.md

 Returns a 4 &times; 4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>.

 When just this matrix is used to transform vertices, transformed coordinates in the view volume will have the following meanings:<ul>
-<li>X coordinates range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right.</li>
+<li>x-coordinates range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right.</li>
-<li>Y coordinates range from -W to W and increase upward (or downward by default in Vulkan).</li>
+<li>y-coordinates range from -W to W and increase upward (or downward by default in Vulkan).</li>
-<li>Z coordinates range from -W to W and increase from "near" to "far".
-(For view volume Z coordinates ranging from 0 to W, to accommodate how DirectX, Metal, and Vulkan handle such coordinates by default, divide the 15th element of the result, or zero-based index 14, by 2.)</li></ul>
+<li>z-coordinates range from -W to W and increase from "near" to "far".
+(For view volume z-coordinates ranging from 0 to W, to accommodate how DirectX, Metal, and Vulkan handle such coordinates by default, divide the 15th element of the result, or zero-based index 14, by 2.)</li></ul>
-The transformed coordinates have the meanings given above assuming that the eye space (untransformed) X, Y, and Z coordinates increase rightward, upward, and from the "eye" backward, respectively (so that the eye space is a glmath).
+The transformed coordinates have the meanings given earlier assuming that the eye space (untransformed) x-, y-, and z-coordinates increase rightward, upward, and from the "eye" backward, respectively (so that the eye space is a glmath).
 To adjust this method's result for the opposite "hand", reverse the sign of the result's:<ul>
-<li>1st to 4th elements (zero-based indices 0 to 3), to reverse the direction in which X coordinates increase, or
+<li>1st to 4th elements (zero-based indices 0 to 3), to reverse the direction in which x-coordinates increase, or
-<li>5th to 8th elements (zero-based indices 4 to 7), to reverse the direction in which Y coordinates increase (e.g., to make those coordinates increase upward in Vulkan rather than downward), or
+<li>5th to 8th elements (zero-based indices 4 to 7), to reverse the direction in which y-coordinates increase (e.g., to make those coordinates increase upward in Vulkan rather than downward), or
-<li>9th to 12th elements (zero-based indices 8 to 11), to reverse the direction in which Z coordinates increase.</ul>
+<li>9th to 12th elements (zero-based indices 8 to 11), to reverse the direction in which z-coordinates increase.</ul>

 #### Parameters

-* `fovY` (Type: number)<br>Y axis field of view, in degrees, that is, the shortest angle between the top and bottom clipping planes.
+* `fovY` (Type: number)<br>The Yaxis field of view, in degrees, that is, the shortest angle between the top and bottom clipping planes.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.
 As a result, zooming out can be implemented by raising this value, and zooming in by lowering it.)
 * `aspectRatio` (Type: number)<br>The ratio of width to height of the viewport, usually the scene's aspect ratio.
 * `near` (Type: number)<br>The distance, in eye space, from the "eye" to the near clipping plane.
 Objects closer than this distance won't be seen.<br>This value should be greater than 0, and should be set to the highest distance from the "eye" that the application can afford to clip out for being too close, for example, 0.5, 1, or higher.
 * `far` (Type: number)<br>The distance, in eye space, from the "eye" to the far clipping plane.
-Objects farther than this distance won't be seen.<br>This value should be greater than 0 and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept. ("near" is usually less than "far", so that, in WebGL and most other graphics pipelines by default, Z coordinates increase from the "eye" backward when just this matrix is used to transform vertices.
-If "near" is greater than "far", Z coordinates increase in the opposite direction.)<br> In the usual case that "far" is greater than "near", depth buffer values will be more concentrated around the near plane than around the far plane due to the perspective projection.
+Objects farther than this distance won't be seen.<br>This value should be greater than 0 and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept. ("near" is usually less than "far", so that, in WebGL and most other graphics pipelines by default, z-coordinates increase from the "eye" backward when just this matrix is used to transform vertices.
+If "near" is greater than "far", z-coordinates increase in the opposite direction.)<br> In the usual case that "far" is greater than "near", depth buffer values will be more concentrated around the near plane than around the far plane due to the perspective projection.
 The greater the ratio of "far" to "near", the more concentrated the values will be around the near plane, and the more likely two objects close to the far plane will have identical depth values.
 (Most WebGL implementations support 24-bit depth buffers, meaning they support 16,777,216 possible values per pixel.)

 #### Return Value